EdutieProject/edutie-backend/docs/edutie/flows/learning/CreateLearningResource.md

 1. Input data: Student id and Learning Resource Definition id
 2. Load the data - student profile and LR Definition
 3. For each Learning Requirement in LR Definition:
-   1. Get Knowledge Subject Id from learning requirement
+   1. Create Problem descriptor
-   2. Using Knowledge Subject Id, retrieve Knowledge Correlations from Wikimap
+   2. Fetch Knowledge correlations related to the problem descriptor's knowledge subject id
    3. For each knowledge correlation create Personalization Rule
       - using the knowledge correlation (spread properties)
-      - using the student's learning history learning results
+      - using the student's learning history learning results that are filtered using this knowledge subject id
-      - calculating qualified sub-requirements
+   4. Calculate qualified sub-requirements utilizing personalization rules
-4. Using the created Personalization Rules and the LR Definition create Learning Resource Generation Schema
+4. Using the created Problem descriptors and the LR Definition create Learning Resource Generation Schema

 The LRGS is sent to the LLM and the response is being restructured to match Learning Resource.